hecal3/cargo-install-upgrade/README.md

 # cargo-install-upgrade

-Convenience subcommand for Cargo.
+Updates all binaries installed by `cargo install` to the latest versions.
-Updates all binaries installed by `cargo install` to the latest version.
+The feature is left out of Cargo by design.
+This is just a small convenience wrapper.

 The old version will be kept as backup for the duration of the build.
 In case of build failure, it will roll back.